Japanese Pickles Recipe. Kim Chi and Regular Pickles Variations

 3 tablespoons sugar

 Place all the vegetables in a glass or stainless steel bowl.
 Whisk the vinegar, salt, wasabi, and sugar in a cup.
 Pour over the vegetables and toss thoroughly.
-Force the mixture into clean glass jars or in a pickle press (see below).
+Force the mixture, pressing hard with your hands, into clean glass jars or in a pickle press (see below).
 Pretty soon the vegetables will get covered with their own juices.
 Make sure there is no air space left in the jar, fill all the way up.
 Allow a few hours to pickle, but for thorough pickling, leave the jars out 4-5 days, then store refrigerated up to two weeks, even longer..
 Yields about 3 quarts.

 Variation: Kim Chi: